 The grocery bonus does not apply to purchases made at Target or Walmart.

-The Flex's rotating rewards categories for October through December 2020 are 5% cash back on Walmart and PayPal purchases.
+The Flex's rotating rewards categories for January through March 2021 are 5% cash back on warehouse club purchases (such as groceries bought at Costco or Sam's Club), and on cable, phone, internet, and select streaming service expenses.
 To earn the 5%, you'll need to log into your Chase account and activate the rewards rate.

 Chase offers multiple ways to redeem the rewards but not all redemption options have the same value.